×

 When we asked people living in Quito what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Quito is generally quite pleasant.
 The city is known for its vibrant culture, friendly locals, and stunning natural beauty.
 Expats and digital nomads can find a wide variety of activities to enjoy, from exploring the city's colonial architecture to hiking in the nearby mountains.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The city also offers a variety of coworking spaces, cafes, and restaurants, making it easy to stay connected and productive.
-Overall, Quito is an excellent destination for expats and digital nomads looking for an exciting and affordable place to live," wrote one member in Quito.
+Overall, Quito is an excellent destination for expats and digital nomads looking for an exciting and affordable place to live," said one expat in Quito.

 What do expats in Quito appreciate most about the local culture?

 "Expats in Quito appreciate the laid-back atmosphere and friendly locals that create a welcoming environment.
 Additionally, many expats appreciate the art, music and cuisine of Ecuador, with a variety of culturally traditional dishes, vibrant fashion trends, and arts and crafts.
 The picturesque views, wildlife and natural beauty in Ecuador are also popular amongst expats, with many choosing to explore national parks and volcanoes to experience the country's stunning landscapes.
-Additionally, Ecuador has a wide variety of cultural and historical sites to explore, making it a great places for expats to explore and learn about the culture," said one expat who made the move to Quito, Ecuador.
+Additionally, Ecuador has a wide variety of cultural and historical sites to explore, making it a great places for expats to explore and learn about the culture," remarked one expat who made the move to Quito, Ecuador.

 What do expats find most challenging?